 Spreadsheet Models for Managers

-We all have our own preferred style of working.
+We all have our own preferred styles of working.
 Perhaps you like to work steadily, doing a little bit of your homework every day.
 Or perhaps you like to wait until the day before an assignment is due before you begin working on it.
-As you begin this course, take some time to design how you'll work on it.
+As you begin this course, take some time to design how you’ll work on it.

 Even though you're "taking" this course in a self-study format, we do recommend that you maintain a regular weekly pace.
 If you take breaks between the modules, or sessions, of this course, you risk forgetting what you learned by the time the break ends.
 This will slow your progress.
 So we'll assume that you do about one session per week.